apache/spark/TESTING.rst

 * **Integration tests** are available in the Breeze development environment that is also used for Airflow CI tests.
-Integration tests are special tests that require additional services running, such as Postgres, MySQL, Kerberos, etc. Currently, these tests are not marked as integration tests but soon they will be separated by ``pytest`` annotations.
+Integration tests are special tests that require additional services running, such as Postgres, MySQL, Kerberos, etc.

 * **System tests** are automatic tests that use external systems like Google Cloud.
 These tests are intended for an end-to-end DAG execution.
-  The tests can be executed on both the current version of Apache Airflow and any of the older versions from 1.10.* series.
+  The tests can be executed on both the current version of Apache Airflow and any older versions from 1.10.* series.

 This document is about running Python tests.
 Before the tests are run, use